 Figure 5.7.2a.1-1: UL information transfer MR-DC

-The purpose of this procedure is to transfer MR-DC dedicated information from the UE to the network e.g. the NR or E-UTRA RRC MeasurementReport and FailureInformation message.
+The purpose of this procedure is to transfer MR-DC dedicated information from the UE to the network e.g. the NR or E-UTRA RRC MeasurementReport, FailureInformation or MCGFailureInformation message.

 5.7.2a.2 Initiation